-Many simple behaviors are tied to personal beliefs (example scenarios given below).
+Much behavioral change is tied to personal beliefs (example scenarios given below).
 In other words, to change the behavior, you first need to deal with the belief that holds it in place.
 Just like I had to go through the ceiling to get to my simple plumbing issue, to get to some behaviors, you need to go through the belief system.
 In other words, some behaviors are embedded in your psychological infrastructure.

 The tricky part about psychological infrastructure, as opposed to a home’s physical infrastructure, is that most people do not recognize psychological infrastructure.
 Usually, only people who have experience doing belief-change work recognize it.